6 Consulting Frameworks for Small Business (Guide + Worksheets)

 SWOT and PEST

-Most independent consultants share a penchant for planning.
-From the decision to go independent to managing client projects, independents know the value of planning for success.
-Before you formulate a plan, however, you have to understand where you are and what factors will help or hinder your success.
-SWOT and PEST are simple but useful tools that can be used to launch a strategy formulation process or as a more sophisticated strategy tool.
-You can use the tools in the proposal process to gain the deeper understanding of your client’s business, present how your solutions align with their needs, or guide decisions on client projects.
+SWOT and PEST are simple but useful frameworks that can be used to launch a strategy formulation process or as a more sophisticated strategy tool.
+You can use these frameworks in the proposal process to gain a deeper understanding of your client’s business, present how your solutions align with their needs, or guide decisions on client projects.

 SWOT Analysis

-The SWOT Analysis framework is used to evaluate the Strengths, Weaknesses, Opportunities, and Threats of a venture or project.
+The SWOT Analysis framework is used to evaluate the Strengths, Weaknesses, Opportunities, and Threats of a business venture or project.

 - Strengths: Characteristics of the business or project team that give it an advantage over others.